dxxmsdxy/onchain-canon/README.md

 	"content":[
 		{
 			"desc":"Null the Cat",
-			"content":"A hyper-dimensional being that has assumed the form of a cat."
+			"content":"A hyper-dimensional fugitive that has taken the form of a cat."
 		},
 		{
 			"desc":"Cartesian the Dog",
-			"content":"A hyper-dimensional being with…"
+			"content":"A hyper-dimensional detective that has taken the form of a dog."
 		}
 	]
 }